Dignity First Fund

 The Dignity First Fund provides one-off funding to support new and innovative ideas from non-government providers that:

 - help people experiencing homelessness live with dignity.

-These projects deliver a range of essential services that make a real difference for people in our community who are homeless or at risk of homelessness.
+The Dignity First Fund is a key action of the Queensland Housing Strategy 2017–2020 Action Plan.
+It aims to provide a range of essential services that make a real difference for people in our community who are homeless or at risk of homelessness.

 2nd Shot not only is coffee to me but like, it’s a second chance for everyone.

 These guys just do so much for the community that are really struggling out there and it’s just so great to see someone finally standing up and helping with change.

 I’ve always felt like no one’s ever trusted me and I was a dodgy character and stuff.

 And since I was on the street I was dirty and didn’t like people and stuff like that.